Python-Club-UO/AUTOP/Artificial Neural Networks/README_Adaline.md

-Adaline is on of the simplest and earliest neural networks.
-Adaline stands for "Adaptive Linear Neuron," first developed by Widrow and Hoff (see original publication for details and diagrams on the architecture):
+Adaline is one of the simplest and earliest neural networks.
+It stands for "Adaptive Linear Neuron," first developed by Widrow and Hoff (see original publication for details and diagrams on the architecture):
 Widrow, B., & Hoff, M. E. (1960).
-Adaptive switching circuits(No. TR-1553-1).
+Adaptive switching circuits (No. TR-1553-1).
 STANFORD UNIV CA STANFORD ELECTRONICS LABS.

+*General what it is, mimicking a biological neuron Adaline is a binary classifier with a linear decision boundary, meaning it can classify two things at a time and can only solve linear problems.

 Adaline learns the best set of weight connections for a given input to approximate a desired target value.
 To achieve this,